-The Faculty of Law seeks to foster a “legal mind” in students through the mastery of specialized knowledge of the law.
-While deepening students’ awareness and understanding of the political functions that create the basic structure and legal systems of society, this faculty works to develop independent and autonomous law specialists who maintain a constant awareness of the relationship between law and contemporary society.
+The Faculty of Law seeks to foster a “legal mind” in students through the mastery of expert knowledge of the law.
+While deepening students’ awareness and understanding of the political functions that create the basic structure and legal systems of society, the faculty works to develop independent and autonomous legal specialists who maintain a constant awareness of the relationship between law and contemporary society.

-This course is for students who plan to pursue graduate studies to become judges, lawyers, and public prosecutors, as well as those who are interested in a broad range of other law-related professions, such as judicial scriveners, real estate appraisers, and court officials.
-The curriculum focuses on the six law codes.
+This course nurtures students who will pursue graduate studies to become judges, lawyers, and public prosecutors, or who are interested in a broad range of other lawrelated professions, such as judicial scrivener, real estate appraiser, and court official.
+The curriculum focuses on the Six Codes of law.

-In this course, students interested in such contemporary concerns as welfare, the environment, and consumer issues receive legal training geared to the various issues confronting society today.
+This course, tailored for students interested in such contemporary concerns as welfare, the environment, and consumer issues, follows issues in contemporary society from a legal perspective.

-As administrative authority in Japan is gradually decentralized, local governments are increasingly expected to adopt policies suited to their specific regions and to operate more efficiently.
+As the promotion of decentralization of administrative authority is advocated in Japan, interest is growing in the efficient operation of government and in tailoring distinctive local governments to regional needs.
 Against this background, the Department of Local Government was established in 1995.
-Focusing on issues such as the environment, disaster prevention, and welfare from a localized perspective, it fosters individuals who can redefine the role of local government in a new era.
+Bringing regional perspectives to issues such as the environment, disaster readiness, and welfare, the department fosters individuals who will pioneer paths for local government in a new era.

-The curriculum is based on the study of law, politics, administration, and finance, and encourages an understanding of these disciplines from the point of view of local governance.
-Practical instruction is also provided by numerous lecturers who are active on the front lines of local government.
-Three models of course completion are offered: Environmental Politics and Law, Community Development, and Social Security.
-This arrangement enables students to select from a wide variety of local government issues and pursue systematic studies that fit with their future plans.
+The curriculum is based on the study of law, local government administration, and politics, and encourages an understanding of the political, administrative, and financial underpinnings of local governance.
+Many practical courses are also held, with lecturers invited from among administrative staff who are active on the front lines of local government.
+Three models are offered for studies: Environmental Politics and Law, Community Development, and Social Security.
+This arrangement enables students to select from a wide variety of local government issues and to pursue studies in line with their career plans.